KimaniMbugua/kenya-climate-agriculture-decision-support-system/README.md

 To apply the framework elsewhere:

-1. download the required climate and agricultural records for the selected country or region;
+1. download the required climate and agricultural records for the selected country or region
-2. standardise year fields, variable names, units, and geographic identifiers;
+2. standardise year fields, variable names, units, and geographic identifiers
-3. apply the preprocessing and annual aggregation procedures documented in the notebook;
+3. apply the preprocessing and annual aggregation procedures documented in the notebook
-4. recalculate climate and vegetation anomalies using suitable regional baselines;
+4. recalculate climate and vegetation anomalies using suitable regional baselines
-5. select locally relevant representative crops;
+5. select locally relevant representative crops
-6. retrain and evaluate the machine-learning models using the regional data;
+6. retrain and evaluate the machine-learning models using the regional data
-7. recalculate scenario responses, forecasts, and vulnerability rankings; and
+7. recalculate scenario responses, forecasts, and vulnerability rankings and
 8. update the decision-support dashboard with the new regional outputs.

 Because agricultural systems differ across locations, model results should be interpreted within the local climatic, agronomic, socioeconomic, and data-availability context.